 You’re preaching every week now.
 The minute you wake up on Monday morning, the clock starts ticking because you have to have something to say in six days, and it needs to be correct, clear, and compelling.
 Preaching and Preachers by Martin Lloyd Jones has helped me to improve these three things a little better every week, by God’s grace.
 Some other easy to read preaching books that you can cycle through are Expositional Preaching by David Helm, Preach by Mark Dever/Greg Gilbert, Why Johnny Can’t Preach by T. David Gordon, Preaching? by Alec Motyer, The Work of the Pastor by William Still, and The Reformed Pastor by Richard Baxter.
 Plenty more where these came from, but these are fairly easy to breeze through.

-It’s 2015, which means you are implementing some version of small groups, life groups, growth groups, community groups or, as I like to call them…groups of people from your church who meet in houses to eat and pray on Wednesday nights…every week.
+More likely than not you are implementing some version of small groups, life groups, growth groups, community groups or, as I like to call them…groups of people from your church who meet in houses to eat and pray on Wednesday nights…every week.
 How do you explain to your people why it’s so important that you steal one of their precious weeknights every week to hang with a bunch of church people?
 Some books that have helped me explain these things and keep them sharp in my own mind are Community by Brad House, Total Church and Everyday Church by Tim Chester/Steve Timmis, Life Together by Dietrich Bonhoeffer, The Trellis and the Vine by Colin Marshall/Tony Payne, Follow Me by David Platt, and two coming out this month: Saturate by Jeff Vanderstelt, and The Compelling Community by Mark Dever.

 It’s good for church planters, and those of you who need to be planting churches, to read about church planting, even if you’ve already planted a church.
 The Church Planting Wife by Christine Hoover is an incredibly helpful read, not only for the wives, but for you too, oh plaid and bearded one.
 Church Planting Is For Wimps by Mike McKinley, Church Planter by Darrin Patrick, Center Church by Tim Keller, Church 3.0 by Neil Cole and Church In The Making by Ben Arment have all been helpful.
 Don’t forget to read everything put out by 9Marks for continued healthy churching.